File: what is the real price of a piece of clothing and what are its hidden costs?

 A LOW PRICE...
 BUT AT WHAT PRICE?

-iceberg cost of fashion
+iceberg fashion cost

 © For the submerged part of the iceberg: environmental impact, consumer perception, replacement costs, inspection costs, managerial risk...
 The list is long!